moyen-blog/goldmark-extensions/README.md

 ## Markdown Text Snippet

-Include the Goldmark extension with `extensions.SnippetExtension(max)` where `max` is the maximum length of the generated snippet.
+Include the GoldMark extension with `extensions.SnippetExtension(max)` where `max` is the maximum length of the generated snippet.

 ### Markdown Syntax

 There is no specific syntax needed for generating a text snippet.
-The snippet is made up of text from paragraphs within the markdown document only.
+The snippet is made up of text from paragraphs within the Markdown document only.

 Example: